michaniets/french-childes/README.md

   - Class-based: processing logic managed within a ChatProcessor class.
 This eliminated a number of global variables.

   - Non-destructive Data Handling: The script no longer silently discards information from the original CHAT files.
 The utterance cleaning process now extracts special markers (e.g., [//], (.)) before preparing the string for the tagger.
 Two new columns have been added to the CSV output:
-  - new column 'utterance_raw': Contains the unmodified utterance from the chat file.
+  - column 'utterance' now contains the unmodified utterance from the chat file
+  - new options can add cleaned and tagged versions of utterance
   - safe temporary file management: hardcoded files (like _tagthis.tmp_) have been replaced with Python's tempfile library.
+  - option --write_conllu must be used to export the parsed CoNLL-U file

 - Version 2.0 published as a release